Does A U Visa Lead To A Green Card?

 • You have been living in the United States for three consecutive years after entering the country with a U non-immigrant visa, and you continue to hold the status of your visa at the time of applying for permanent residence.

-• You have continually proven yourself helpful with the investigation and prosecution of crimes and cooperated with the law enforcement without unreasonably refusing to assist.
+• You have continually proven yourself helpful with the investigation and prosecution of crimes and cooperated with law enforcement without unreasonably refusing to assist.

 • You are not forbidden to enter United States under section 212(a)(3)(E) of the Immigration Nationality Act; and